netorcai/hexabomb/docs/game.rst

 Game description
 ================

-hexabomb is a network multi-agent (multi-player) game, intended to be played by bots.
+hexabomb is a network multi-player (multi-agent) game, intended to be played by bots.
 The game is strongly inspired by Bomberman and Splatoon, with hexagons.

-Each agent controls characters that move on a board.
+Each player controls characters that move on a board.
-A color is associated to each agent.
+A color is associated to each player.
-The goal of each agent is to have the largest numbers of cell of its color in the board.
+The goal of each player is to have the largest numbers of cell of its color in the board.

 For this purpose, the characters color the cells they go through.
 Additionally, the characters may drop bombs that color surrounding cells when they explode.

 Board
 -----
 The game board is an hexagonal grid composed of cells.

 .. image:: img/board_example.png